Kim-Antao/StayFit/README.md

 ## Features

 ### Existing Features:
-Navigation: allows the user to choose between what they want to acheive by clicking on the tab (code in: base.html).
+* Navigation: allows the user to choose between what they want to acheive by clicking on the tab (code in: base.html).

-Search: allows the user to look for a product by typing any keyword (code in: product.html).
+* Search: allows the user to look for a product by typing any keyword (code in: product.html).

-Buy products: allows users to buy a product by entering the checkout form (code in: checkout app)
+* Buy products: allows users to buy a product by entering the checkout form (code in: checkout app)

-rating: allows the user to rate the products if they have logged in (code in: product app)
+* Rating: allows the user to rate the products if they have logged in (code in: product app)

+* Adding coupon code: allows the user to add a coupon code at checkout (code in: checkout app)

-profile: allows the user to view their user details and the order details (code in: profile app)
+* Profile: allows the user to view their user details and the order details (code in: profile app)

-save details: allows the user to save their checkout information (code in: checkout app)
+* Save details: allows the user to save their checkout information (code in: checkout app)

-subscribe: allows the users to choose subscription plans and choose the period of payment

-activity board: allows the users to view the progress of other members

-login/signup: allows the users to login to an account/create an account to buy products and services by filling out the username and password
+* Login/signup: allows the users to login to an account/create an account to buy products and services by filling out the username and password

 ### Features Left to Implement

-* Have a chart to display the activity board information in a more user friendly way
+#### Additional Features
+* A subscription service for excercise and nutrition plan
+* Trial period feature for subscription
+* An activity board showing the user's progress
+* Sorting feature on products page

+#### Improvements on existing features
 * Display product deals
-* calculate BMI instead of asking the user
-* Display a message to let the user know that the rating has been saved
 * Option to choose different size of Nutrition products
 * Display more than one image per product
-* Option to apply discount codes
-* Trial period feature for subscription
+* Allow only one review per user
-* Allow the site owner to add, update and delete plans
+* Option to edit and delete a review
-* Sorting feature on products page
+* Display the newest review first

 ## Technologies Used